-Machine translation (MT) tools enable users to input their source-language text, and the engine will spit out a complete and mostly accurate (albeit quite literal) translation in the target language.
+Machine translation (MT) is the set of tools that enable users to input text in one language, and the engine will generate a complete translation in a new target language.

 MT has been around for a bit longer than some may realize and the technology has come a long way from its origins.
 Modern machine learning and neural networks have pushed MT into an entirely new realm.

 With usable and modern MT available, the question shouldn’t be if you decide to use MT, but rather, “when is the right time to use MT?”

 We recognize that not every job will require a human translator.
 That's why Smartling makes it easy for customers to find the path that works best for each project.

 Smartling already connects with the best Machine Translation engines:

 More recent innovations in this space is the advent of Neural Machine Translation.
 Neural machine translation (NMT) is designed to learn language much like the human brain does, adapting to your brand’s unique voice and tone overtime.

 With direct integrations to leading providers, Smartling positions you to integrate with the best machine translation services possible.

 But to understand how NMT has become so powerful, let's look a little bit further at exactly where MT came from, and how far it has evolved.

 The short story is this: machine translation stumbled first to become a usable solution, and was almost abandoned outright.
 Yet, modern tech break-throughs have awakened machine translation, specifically leveraging powerful neural networks for machine learning.